 Making hot lunches waste-free

-To reduce hot lunch waste, Donohue says schools can schedule recess before lunch, since studies have shown children finish more of their food after playing.
+To reduce hot lunch waste, Donahue says schools can schedule recess before lunch, since studies have shown children finish more of their food after playing.
 She also urges schools to trade in foam for reusable trays, and offer milk and condiment dispensers instead of pre-packaged servings.
 Finally, she suggests that hot lunch programs suspend the requirement that children take certain foods from the cafeteria line whether they plan to eat them or not.

 “We need to get back to a grass roots system where people are taking responsibility for the things that they do at the family level,” she says.
 “It’s an evolution, and you just do one step at a time.”